ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 (Just -5)
 ```

-What we get is exactly what we want `Just (c (b (a 10)))==(Just -5)`.
+What we get is what we want `Just (c (b (a 10)))==(Just -5)`.
 To which you should say big deal.
 If no errors occur it is easy to write any fragment, including this one.
 Let's try a case that does throw an error:

 ```haskell
 (return 11) >>= a >>= b >>= c